Game Number 2

 June 9, 2006

 Ed and I arrived on New Britski’s Broad Street about half an hour before the 3PM kickoff of Poland and Ecuador.
-I drove up and down the length of the Polish section and Ed marvelled at just how Polish the area is.
+I drove up and down the length of the Little Poland section of the city and Ed marvelled at just how Polish the area is.
 English words were very few and far between.
 Which was excellent for our purposes!

 (Note: The Travel Channel show, “Taste of America with Mark Decarlo,” has a whole 15 minutes or so on Broad Street Polish sausage makers.)